Skip to content

 4. They will ask you what is the purpose of your journey.
 Standard answers are tourism, visiting friends or family in Town xxx, joining a spouse, or taking up employment and residence in Germany.

-5. HINT If you have permanent residence in Germany, you can use the EU Passport queues at passport control.
+5. HINT If you have permanent residence in Germany, you can use the EU Passport queues at passport control in Germany.
+South Africa does not have a biometric passport, so unfortunately you cannot use the automated gates.

 Connecting Flights in Germany